x7qiu/x7qiu.github.io/_posts/2019-03-23-LeetCode-LinkedList.md

 ---
 layout: post
-title: "LeetCode::LinkedList(Part1)"
+title: "LeetCode::LinkedList(Part1)-Without Modifying the List"
 date: 2019-03-23
 mathjax: true
 categories: Algorithm
 ---
 # Introduction
 This post will cover some of the programming challenges on singly linked list from LeetCode.
-In particular, we will only focus on problems that can be solved without modifying the list, as an introduction to the class of these problems and to showcase some of the unique .
-In part2 and part3, we will be
+In particular, I will only focus on problems that can be solved without modifying the list itself.
+The more challenging and (argubly) interesting problems will be discussed in the second and third part of the series.

 ## 141. Linked List Cycle
 # Description & Example